philipphager/sigir-cmip/README.md

 # An Offline Metric for the Debiasedness of Click Models
 Source code for the SIGIR 2023 paper `An Offline Metric for the Debiasedness of Click Models`.
 For a standalone implementation of the proposed CMIP metric, [see this repository](https://github.com/philipphager/CMIP).

-## Hyperparameters and configuration
-You can find a list of model parameters and training configurations under `config/`.

 ## Setup
 ### 1. Virtual environment with Conda